axibase/atsd/administration/update.md

 ## Migration

-ATSD for HBase 1.2.5 was released in August 2017.
+ATSD for HBase 1.2.5, released in August 2017.

-If **Settings > System Information** page on your current instance displays HBase version 0.94.x, execute the following steps depending on the installation mode.
+If **Settings > System Information** page on your current instance displays HBase version `0.94.x`, execute the migration procedure depending on the installation mode:

 * [Cluster](migration/cluster.md)
 * [Container](migration/container.md)